All You Ever Wanted to Know About Choosing a Rain Gauge

 Rain gauge measuring principle (rain gauge type) determines the general accuracy, reliability and maintenance requirements of the rain gauge.
 There are many different measuring principles.
 Bellow we list the most popular ones.
 If you would like others listed, please let us know in the comments bellow:

 • Weighing rain gauges have the advantage of being able to offer very high rain resolution, good rain accumulation accuracy and short term precipitation intensity measurement at least in the laboratory.
 Practical experience has shown that maintaining them can be quite burdensome and wind induced pressure errors and vibration errors along with non-horizontal mounting errors and most significantly debris (leaves, insects, …) that falls into the weighing pan errors are a source of endless problems and frequent maintenance is a must.
+Nevertheless they remain highly popular with meteorological offices since their single biggest benefit is their consistent measurement of rain accumulation not affected by rain intensity, which has been the pitfall of tipping bucket rain gauges until the MeteoRain IoT wireless series from BARANI, which feature a built in intensity correction factor for each tip of the tipping bucket which is transparently reported to the user.

 • Optical rain sensor like the RG-11 Hydreon Optical Rain Sensor is not a rain gauge and for this purpose it is the least reliable form of accumulated rain measurement with errors of up to 37% recorded by our testing.
 It is a rain sensor.
 Its advantage is however low maintenance and simple operation.